rollup/rollup/docs/07-tools.md

 Many developers use [Babel](https://babeljs.io/) in their projects in order to use the latest JavaScript features that aren't yet supported by browsers and Node.js.

-The easiest way to use both Babel and Rollup is with [rollup-plugin-babel](https://github.com/rollup/rollup-plugin-babel).
+The easiest way to use both Babel and Rollup is with [@rollup/plugin-babel](https://github.com/rollup/plugins/tree/master/packages/babel).
 First, install the plugin:

 ```
-npm i -D rollup-plugin-babel @rollup/plugin-node-resolve
+npm i -D @rollup/plugin-babel @rollup/plugin-node-resolve
 ```

 Add it to `rollup.config.js`: